ibm-cloud-docs/watson-assistant/deploy-microsoft-teams.md

 1. On the Dashboard, click **Set up E5 subscription**, and select an **Instant** or a **Configurable** sandbox.

 1. Copy the email address listed under **Administrator**.
-Your admin credentials will be required at several points of setup.
+Your admin credentials are required at several points of setup.

 ## Adding the Microsoft Teams integration
 {: #deploy-microsoft-teams-setup}